 You ideally want a vehicle that's had the fewest number of previous owners when you're buying a used car.
 This typically indicates that the vehicle didn't have any problems and has been in the same hands for a long time.

-Multiple drivers could mean that you’re getting a lemon—or worse, a car that's been fraudulently handled.
+Multiple drivers could mean you’re getting a lemon—or worse, a car that's been fraudulently handled.

-CARFAX uses over 100,000 sources of data in the aggregate to compile a full list of any accidents or damage done to vehicles.
+CARFAX uses more than 100,000 sources of data in the aggregate to compile a full list of any accidents or damage done to vehicles.
 Their sources are reputable and include auto body shops, police departments, and insurance companies.

 A CARFAX report will tell you whether the car was used by an individual driver, for lease, for ride-sharing, or for commercial purposes.
 Commercial and ride-sharing vehicles typically get much more wear and tear, so it’s important to know if that’s what you’re getting yourself into.

-You'll see the information on the CARFAX report, too, if the vehicle was ever recalled or had a part recalled.
+You'll also see the information on the CARFAX report if the vehicle was ever recalled or had a part recalled.

 Limitations of CARFAX Reports